 Looking for a low carb recipe?
 Try our FAMOUS Philly Cheesesteak Stuffed Peppers!

-Much like my recipe for Easy Philly Cheesesteak, these sliders contain thinly sliced beef, provolone (or Sliced White American) and your choice of sauteed veggies.
-The main difference is that your end result will be handheld and adorable!
+Much like our recipe for easy Philly cheesesteak, these sliders contain thinly sliced beef, provolone (or Sliced White American) and your choice of sautéed veggies.
+The main difference is that your end result will be handheld mini sandwiches!
 When your guests grab a sandwich, they will “ooooo” and “ahhhhhh” at the sight of stretchy cheese and tender beef.

 In Philadelphia, there is much debate as to what constitutes an “authentic” Philly Cheesesteak.
-Simply put, this sandwich always contains thin-sliced beef and cheese.
+Simply put, this sandwich always contains thin-sliced beef and cheese and a ton of flavor.
 Ribeye is the go-to choice due to its tender texture.
-Provolone, Sliced American White or Cheez Wiz sauce are typically melted on top.
-It is also common to include sauteed bell peppers, mushrooms or onions.
+Slices of provolone, American cheese or Cheez Whiz are typically melted on top.
+It is also common to include sautéed bell peppers, mushrooms or onions.

 Meat to use for Philly Cheesesteak Sliders

-Like I said before, Philly Cheesesteak Sliders are best made with ribeye.
+Philly Cheesesteak Sliders are best made with ribeye steak.
 However, you can use the following beef cuts if needed: